madmurphy/libconfini/MANUAL.md

 #4 - TYPE: 4, DATA: 'now=Sunday April 3rd, 2016', VALUE: ''
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-As we can see, all comments but `now=Sunday April 3rd, 2016` would be parsed as
+As you can see, all comments but `now=Sunday April 3rd, 2016` would be parsed
-disabled entries -- which is not what the author intended.
-Therefore, to ensure
+as disabled entries -- which is not what the author intended.
+Therefore, to
-that such INI file is parsed properly, we can follow two possible approaches.
+ensure that such INI file be parsed properly, you can follow two possible
+approaches.

 **1. Intervene on the INI file.** The reason why `now=Sunday April 3rd, 2016`
-has been properly parsed as a comment -- despite it really looks like a disabled
+has been properly parsed as a comment -- despite it really looks like a
-entry -- is because it has been nested within a comment block opened by more
+disabled entry -- is because it has been nested within a comment block opened
-than one leading comment marker (in this case the two `##`).
-As a general rule,
+by more than one leading comment marker (in this case the two `##`).
+As a
-_**libconfini** never parses a comment beginning with more than one leading
+general rule, _**libconfini** never parses a comment beginning with more than
-marker as a disabled entry_, therefore this is the surest way to ensure that
+one leading marker as a disabled entry_, therefore this is the surest way to
-proper comments are always considered as such.
+ensure that proper comments are always considered as such.

 Hence, by adding one more number sign to the first comment